What is Digital Image Processing?

 7. Morphological Processing:

 Segmentation involves dividing an image into its constituent parts or objects.
 Generally, autonomous image segmentation is one of the toughest tasks in digital image processing.
-It is a rugged segmentation procedure that takes a long way toward successful solution of imaging problems that require objects to be identified individually.
+It is a rugged segmentation procedure that takes a long way toward a successful solution of imaging problems that require objects to be identified individually.
+In simple terms, image segmentation means partitioning an image into multiple segments for simplification and changing the representation of the image.
+In this, a label is assigned to every pixel such two or more labels may share the same label.

 9. Representation and Description: